Do you ever think about the spelling of the number 40 without a U, while other numbers like four and fourteen have one?

 For anyone learning English, the correct spelling of 40 comes as a surprise.
-It’s four, fourteen but forty!
+Yes, it’s four, fourteen, four hundred, but forty!

-It’s even more confusing when you think that for a fraction, it is one-fourth because it relates to the number four.
+It’s even more confusing when you think that for a fraction, the spelling is one-fourth because it relates to the number four.

-But for an ordinal number, it is the fortieth because it refers to the number forty.
+But for an ordinal number, it is spelled the fortieth because it refers to the number forty.

 Why is there no U in forty?
-All you can do is accept that there is no U in forty, and that’s the rule.
+All you can do is accept that there is no U, and that’s the rule.

-It’s not much different to five and fifty and two and twenty.
+It’s not much different from five and fifty and two and twenty.
 It’s simply about spelling and ease of pronunciation.

 It’s not unusual to still find the word fourty occasionally in modern writing.